 Moreover, you probably don't want to spend an additional $4,500 on Lasik eye surgery.
 There is one more choice left: putting your VR headset's prescription lenses in.

 Who Can Wear Prescription Glasses?

-If you regularly wear glasses, you might want to think about getting a set of prescription lenses for your Oculus Quest 2.
+If you regularly wear glasses, you might want to think about getting a set of prescription lenses for your Meta Quest 2.
 However, some users who wear glasses don't always automatically need prescription lenses for their VR headsets due to the variety of vision difficulties that call for prescription corrective lenses.
 This comprises people who have mild myopia, or mild nearsightedness, and who normally only need to wear glasses when performing complex tasks or using a computer.

 Disadvantages Of Wearing Glasses While Playing VR